 Kayak around the Witless Bay Ecological Reserve where you can experience the rugged coastline of Newfoundland complete with puffins, whales and even icebergs in season.

 It’s short and sweet but the views are terrific and it’s easy to combine it with other loop trails in the area.
 Another excellent choice is the 8.5 km Turpin’s Trail in Tilting that takes you by the first ground radar station in North America.
 Don’t forget your rain gear.

-There are many more hiking opportunities around the province, particularly in the Corner Brook area from what I’ve heard though I’ve yet to visit.
+There are many more hiking opportunities around Newfoundland, particularly in the Corner Brook area from what I’ve heard though I’ve yet to visit.
 If I owned my own kayak I’d grab some charts and head off to explore some of the protected waters near Twillingate where I think there’s some magical kayaking waiting to be discovered.